-Brandi Couvillion’s designs are handcrafted in her New Orleans studio.
-The passage of time is a common thread in the concept of her work but it carries through to the aging of the pieces and the richness of the patina.
+The passage of time is a common thread in the concept of Couvillion's work but it carries through to the aging of the pieces and the richness of the patina.

-Jewelry cleaners and polishing compounds are not advised for etched pieces that are patinated, as it will remove the patina around the etching.
-However, wiping it with a soft cotton cloth after wear is advised.
-A fine jewelers grade sandpaper or a very fine steel wool can be lightly used on the underside of etched pieces, if desired.
+Jewelry cleaners and polishing compounds are not advised for the etched portions of the pieces that are patinated, as it will remove the patina around the etching.
+We suggest wiping the pieces with a soft cotton cloth after each wear.
+A stiff jewelers grade polishing paper can be used lightly on the top of the etching, if needed.